 Can I disinherit someone by leaving them a nominal amount in my will?

 Some people think leaving a small amount like $1 in a will is necessary to disinherit someone, but that’s not the case.
 You can clearly state your desire to exclude a person without giving them anything at all.
 To avoid disputes, it’s smart to work with an attorney who can make sure your will reflects your intentions.
+Clear instructions in your will can help prevent disagreements from escalating into a legal proceeding if disputes arise.

 Get Trusted Help Updating Your Will in Brighton